bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 - (1) The RC [attempts to call the RS](#rs-request-without-token) to determine what access is needed.
     The RS informs the RC that access can be granted through the AS.
+Note that for most situations, the RC already knows which AS to talk to and which kinds of access it needs.

 - (2) The RC [requests access at the AS](#request).